sdmx-twg/sdmx-json/docs/data-message/1-field-guide.md

+# SDMX-JSON Data Message 2.0.0

-# Introduction to SDMX-JSON Data Message 2.0.0
+## Introduction to SDMX-JSON Data Message 2.0.0

 Let's first start with a brief introduction of the SDMX information model.